-TexAmericas Center is well-served by industrial-grade utilities with excess capacity to the Brazos Site.
+TexAmericas Center is well-served by industrial-grade utilities with excess capacity situated immediately adjacent to the Duke East Site.
 Below is a brief summary of all utilities.
 More information can be provided upon request.

-6.1 WATER (POTABLE)
+6.1 WATER SOURCE INFORMATION